 These gorgeous gardens are free to visit.
-Educational programs also offered.
+Educational programs are also offered.

 These adorable storybook trails are cropping up all throughout the region.
 As families walk along the trail they stop at visual stations to read the next page of the book.